Best 7 carbon accounting software for logistics (2026)

 3. Loginex

-A collaboration between consultancy firm UC Group and IT company Visma Connect BV, Loginex was formed to help logistics companies comply with EU emissions regulations.
+Loginex was originally formed to help logistics companies comply with EU emissions regulations.
 The platform uses multiple industry standards, including EN 16258, COFRET, ISO 14083, and the GLEC Framework, to calculate emissions per shipment, per customer, per mode of transport, and per vehicle.

 Loginex integrates with logistics operations through a data-driven approach, allowing businesses to track emissions at a granular level.
 In addition to automated reporting, the platform provides tools for supply chain optimization and benchmarking, helping users reduce their carbon footprint.